Select and install sump pumps that have tight-fitting lids with gaskets and mechanical fasteners.

 When building a home, the best way to protect the foundation from moisture issues is with proper site grading, installation of gutters and downspouts, and installation of exterior footing drain pipe that drains to daylight, a drywell, or a storm sewer.
 When renovating a house that has evidence of water issues, if it is not feasible to construct an exterior drainage system, drain pipe can be installed along the interior footing that drains to a sump pump, which collects the water and sends it to the storm water, sewer, drywell, or other approved location.
 Even if there is no sign of water intrusion in retrofit or new construction, a sump pit is sometimes installed in the basement floor slab as a precaution; then, if there are future changes in ground water levels, a pump can be installed in the sump pit (Ueno and Lstiburek 2010).

-The sump pit should be covered with a gas-tight lid, which is a requirement of the 2009, 2012, and 2015 IRC and of ENERGY STAR Certified Homes Version 3.0, Revision 08.
+The sump pit should be covered with a gas-tight lid.
 While sump pumps are very effective in removing water, if they are not covered and installed properly, they can create additional water management issues, as well as indoor air quality concerns for the house.
 Sumps usually have standing water.
 If the sump pit is open or has a loose-fitting lid, this water can evaporate into the air, raising the relative humidity inside the home, basement, and crawlspace.
 This can encourage the growth of mold, which is a health concern, and can increase the moisture level of wood framing, inviting fungal decay and wood-eating pests.

 The 2009, 2012, and 2015 IRC require that any sumps pumps that are installed have a gas-tight, removable cover.
-ENERGY STAR Certified Homes requires the sump lid to be mechanically attached and that the sump be fitted with a full gasket seal.
+ENERGY STAR Certified Homes Version 3.0, Revision 08, requires the sump lid to be mechanically attached and that the sump be fitted with a full gasket seal.

 How to install a sump pump cover